Transition from shear-dominated to Rayleigh-Taylor turbulence: Phenomenological theory

 In the following, we present a phenomenological theory that describes the transition from shear-driven to RT turbulence in a temporal mixing layer, for the case when the flow is already turbulent during the shear-dominated regime.
 Our theory leads to the identification of a cross-over time, that discerns between the shear-dominated and the RT regimes.
 We assume that the fluid motion is governed by the Navier-Stokes equations in the Boussinesq approximation, i.e. density variations are neglected for inertial effects, while they are still significant in the gravitational term:

-where $\textbf{u} = \left(u,v,w\right)$ is the fluid velocity in the stream-wise, span-wise and wall normal direction respectively, $\theta$ is the relative temperature, $\beta$ is the thermal expansion coefficient, and $g$ is the gravitational acceleration.
+where $\textbf{u} = \left(u,v,w\right)$ is the fluid velocity in the stream-wise, span-wise and wall normal direction respectively, $\theta$ is the relative temperature, $\beta$ is the thermal expansion coefficient, and $g$ is the gravitational acceleration. $\nabla^2$ is the Laplace operator.
 The relative temperature is a scalar field that must satisfy the following advection-diffusion equation:

 where $\kappa$ is the thermal diffusivity.